 Setting Group Setting Name Туре Description Default Value general EnableMonitorRowCount Boolean Controls whether a job displays the total number of rows that are being masked.
-Setting this to false reduces the startup time of all jobs. true

-PasswordTimeSpan Integer [0, ∞) The number of hours a user is locked out for before they can attempt to log in again.
-23 PasswordCount Integer [0, ∞) The number of incorrect password attempts before a user is locked out.
-3 AllowPasswordResetReques st Boolean When true, users can request a password reset link be sent to the email associated with their account. true PasswordResetLinkDuration Integer [1, ∞) Controls how many minutes the password reset link is valid for.
-5 NumSimulJobsAllowed Integer [0, ∞) Max number of jobs allowed to run simultaneously.
-Setting this number to zero will lead to a dynamically calculated limit based on the number of available CPU cores.
+Setting this to false reduces the startup time of all jobs. true PasswordTimeSpan Integer [0, ∞) The number of hours a user is locked out for before they can attempt to log in 23 again.
+PasswordCount Integer [0, ∞) The number of incorrect password attempts before a user is locked out.
+3 AllowPasswordResetRequest Boolean When true, users can request a password reset link be sent to the email associated with their account. true PasswordResetLinkDuration Integer [1, ∞) Controls how many minutes the password reset link is valid for.
+5 NumSimulJobsAllowed Integer [1, ∞) Max number of jobs allowed.
 7 DefaultApiVersion String Used to set default API Version.
 If the version is omitted from the base path of the request's URL, but wishes to be treated using a specific masking API version that is not the latest version, set the DefaultApiVersion application setting.
 If the DefaultApiVersion is not set and the version is omitted from the URL, the latest version of the API on that engine will be used.
 Sample API Version format is like v5.1.5 etc. Blank